Liberal Party of Australia: State and territory level

-Ideology and factions
+Ideology

-As of 2021, the Liberal Party currently consists of three broad factional groupings: a moderate wing, a centre-right wing and a right wing, led by Simon Birmingham, Scott Morrison and Peter Dutton respectively.
+From its foundation, the Liberal Party has had a great internal diversity in policy positions among its members, primarily defining itself as an anti-Labor, anti-Socialist party that supports individual freedom and private enterprise.

-The Liberal Party generally advocates conservative policies including economic liberalism.
-Historically, the party has supported a higher degree of economic protectionism and interventionism than it has in recent decades.
-However, from its foundation the party has identified itself as an anti-socialist grouping of liberals and conservatives.
-Strong opposition to socialism and communism in Australia and abroad was one of its founding principles.
 The party's founder and longest-serving leader Robert Menzies envisaged that Australia's middle class would form its main constituency.

 Towards the end of his term as Prime Minister of Australia and in a final address to the Liberal Party Federal Council in 1964, Menzies spoke of the "Liberal Creed" as follows:

-Soon after the election of the Howard Government the new Prime Minister John Howard, who was to become the second-longest serving Liberal Prime Minister, spoke of his interpretation of the "Liberal Tradition" in a Robert Menzies Lecture in 1996:
+Soon after the election of the Howard government the new prime minister John Howard, who was to become the second longest-serving Liberal prime minister, spoke of his interpretation of the "Liberal Tradition" in a Robert Menzies Lecture in 1996: